skazanyNaGlany/go-file-mirror/README.md

 )

 func main() {
-    // create FileMirror instance
+    // Create FileMirror instance
     fm := gofilemirror.NewFileMirror(FILE_MIRROR_QUEUE_SIZE)
     defer fm.Close(true)

     fm.SetOperationCallback(func(operation *gofilemirror.Operation) {
-        // the callback will be fired on any I/O operation
+        // The callback will be fired on any I/O operation
         // for each of the file handle
     })

     fm.SetIdleCallback(func(fileMirror *gofilemirror.FileMirror) {
-        // the callback will be fired on idle FileMirror instance })
+        // The callback will be fired on idle FileMirror instance })

-    // first temporary file
+    // First temporary file
     f, err := os.CreateTemp("/tmp", "testing_file_mirror")
     if err != nil {
         panic(err)
     }

-    // second temporary file
+    // Second temporary file
     f2, err := os.CreateTemp("/tmp", "testing_file_mirror2")
     if err != nil {
         panic(err)
     }

-    // 10 bytes buffer for io operations buffer := make([]byte, 10)
+    // 10 bytes buffer for I/O operations
+    buffer := make([]byte, 10)

-    // fill the buffer with some random data rand.Read(buffer)
+    // Fill the buffer with some random data rand.Read(buffer)

-    // reading only from "f"
+    // Reading only from "f"
-    // writing to "f" and "f2"
+    // Writing to "f" and "f2"
-    // all operations on both files will be async fm.SetFileAsync(f, true)
+    // All operations on both files will be async fm.SetFileAsync(f, true)
     fm.SetFileAsync(f2, true)

-    // write 10 bytes at 0 offset to both files
+    // Write 10 bytes at 0 offset to both files
-    // the operation will be async, will not block
+    // The operation will be async, will not block
     // and return immediately
     operations := fm.WriteAt(buffer, 0)
     operations.WaitForDone(10 * time.Second)